 Gregory Woodhead, MD, PhD (Program Director) and Hugh McGregor, MD (Associate Program Director) oversee the IR-Independent Residency Program.

-The University of Arizona, Department of Medical Imaging will begin the IR-Independent Residency in 2020.
-The IR-Independent Residency Program will train a combination of ESIR-trained and non-ESIR trained residents.
+The IR-Independent Residency Program provides training for a combination of ESIR-trained and non-ESIR trained residents.
 The Program has the option to accept one or both categories of residents.
-For admission into the second and final year of the IR-Independent Residency, candidates must have successfully completed an Early Specialization in Interventional Radiology (ESIR) program from an ACGME-accredited program.
+For admission into the second and final year of the IR-Independent Residency, candidates will have successfully completed an Early Specialization in Interventional Radiology (ESIR) program from an ACGME-accredited program.

 The Residency Training Program participates in the National Residency Matching Program (NRMP) with applications submitted directly to ERAS.